joeflack4/FlexDx-Xpert-Scale-Up/README.md

 You should probably use a system like virtualenv to install the libraries locally but it will work perfectly fine if you install the libraries globally.

-This distribution does not contain the excel files generated per country.
+This distribution does not contain the excel files of intermediate values generated per country for the country pre-sets.

 #Installation